A crown is a tooth-shaped covering (or ‘cap’) that is placed over teeth.

 Many will last well beyond this.
 The life expectancy will also depend on the condition and position of the tooth in the first place.
 For example, a gold crown on a strong back tooth would be expected to last longer than one would on a post on a weakened front tooth.

 Factors that help improve how long crowns will last include:

 - Regular check-ups with the dentist.

-- Protection for the crown if you are grinding, by using a mouth-guard.
+- Protection from your bite if you are grinding, by using a mouth-guard.

-- Appropriate use of crowns in the first place.
+- Appropriate use of these restorations in the first place.

 “How much do they cost?”